greg-raven/Uncommon-Sense/_posts/2015-03-16-morality-of-taxation.md

 tag: 'Walter E. Williams'
 ---

-A thief is more moral than a congressman; when a thief steals your money, he doesn’t demand that you thank him.
+A thief is more moral than a congressman; when a thief steals your money, he doesn't demand that you thank him.